HW#2: Visualizing Historical Temperature Changes in Singapore#

 Q1: Visualize the time series and trend of historical temperature anomalies of Singapore (35 marks)#

-• Calculate the annual temperature anomalies using the first 15-year period as the baseline.
-(Hint: the anomalies is calculated by substracting the mean temperature over year 1982 to 1996 from the yearly mean temperature.)
+• Calculate the annual temperature anomalies using the first 10-year period as the baseline.
+(Hint: subtract the mean temperature over 1982 to 1991 from the annual mean temperature for each year.)
 (5 marks)

-• Based on the annual temperature anomalies above, visualize the trend using a 10-year moving window.
+• Visualize the trend of the annual temperature anomalies using a 5-year moving window.
 (15 marks)

 # Your solutions go here.